HeliumAce/personal-site/_posts/2025-05-31-what-is-this-magic.md

 ### Capturing the moment

-Just as AI is evolving, so am I. From a designer who works on technology to a technologist with a background in design.
-I've heard this called a generalist specialist, a curious builder.
+Just as AI is evolving, so am I. From a designer who works on technology to a technologist with a love of design.
+I've heard this called a [generalist specialist](https://www.chatprd.ai/blog/product-management-is-dead "Product Management is Dead, Claire Vo"), or simply a [_builder_](https://lg.substack.com/i/163669945/identity-attachment-identity-expansion "The Thing You Are Expert at Will Be Your Career Downfall, Julie Zhuo").
 Whatever you call it, it's the most fun I've had tinkering and making in my entire career.

 This is the first of hopefully many more posts.
 Letters to myself to document the joy of making and building with AI, and to think through what it all means.
 To appreciate, and interrogate, this very special moment in time.